Master of Architecture

 The second year of the MArch program immerses students in contemporary architectural culture while providing rigorous technical training in building tectonics, structures, mechanical systems, and sustainability.

-The first G2 studio (ARCH 7410) develops the disciplinary and representational fundamentals introduced in the first year and establishes a common vocabulary for rising G1 and advanced-placement G2 students.
-Technical issues related to site, program, structures, building tectonics, and mechanical systems are introduced in the fall term and developed with increasing rigor in the spring comprehensive studio.
+The first G2 studio (ARCH 7410) develops the disciplinary and representational fundamentals introduced in the first year and establishes a common vocabulary for rising G1 and G2 students with advanced placement.
+Technical issues related to site, program, structures, building tectonics, and environmental systems are introduced in the fall term and developed with increasing rigor in the spring comprehensive studio.

 History of Architecture 3 (ARCH 5130) provides G2 students with a firm grounding in contemporary architectural culture, with a focus on architectural history and theory of the past fifty years.
 Technical instruction is provided with a full year of structures (ARCH 5710 and 5720) and the second of two courses in environmental systems (ARCH 5820).
-In the spring term, students take a second course in architectural theory (ARCH 7220) and the first of three elective seminars, choosing from offerings in architectural history and theory (ARCH 5290), social and political issues (ARCH 5390), and representational and technical issues (ARCH 5590).
+In the spring term, students take a course in architectural theory (ARCH 7220) and the first of three elective seminars, choosing from offerings in architectural history and theory (ARCH 5290), and representation and technology issues (ARCH 5590).

 |ARCH 7410||Advanced Arch Design I||6|